Giacomo Casanova: Memoirs

-The isolation and boredom of Casanova's last years enabled him to focus without distractions on his Histoire de ma vie, without which his memory would have been considerably diminished, if not blotted out entirely.
+In his last years, Casanova focused without distractions on his Histoire de ma vie.
 He began to think about writing his memoirs around 1780 and began in earnest by 1789, as "the only remedy to keep from going mad or dying of grief".
 The first draft was completed by July 1792, and he spent the next six years revising it.
 He puts a happy face on his days of loneliness, writing in his work, "I can find no pleasanter pastime than to converse with myself about my own affairs and to provide a most worthy subject for laughter to my well-bred audience."
 His memoirs were still being compiled at the time of his death, his account having reached only the summer of 1774.
 A letter by him in 1792 states that he was reconsidering his decision to publish them, believing that his story was despicable and he would make enemies by writing the truth about his affairs, but he decided to proceed, using initials instead of actual names and toning down the strongest passages.
 He wrote in French instead of Italian because "the French language is more widely known than mine".